FoalTS/foal/docs/fundamentals/services.md

 console.log(myServiceA.name);
 ```

+// Tell instantiated as singleton with a global `ServiceManager`

+// where to store services

+// call a service from a handler, hook

+// call a service from another service

+// Test a service

 ## Nested services

 If you want to call a service from another one, you need to declare it in the constructor as follow.